SmakTalk/TheSmakBot/README.md

 # TheSmakBot

-A custom Twitch bot that serves as my personal assistant (in development)
+A custom Twitch bot that serves as my personal assistant (perpetually in development)